 Five Hundred Poor by Noah Milligan

-In this week’s Tuesday Treat, author, Noah Milligan, discusses Five Hundred Poor.
+In this week’s Creator Conversation, author, Noah Milligan, discusses Five Hundred Poor.
 The book tells ten stories of those five hundred poor, the jaded, the disillusioned, and the disenfranchised.
 In this Q&A session, Noah shares what readers can expect, the story for the collection, where to go for inspiration, and more.

 What can readers expect when they pick up a copy of Five Hundred Poor?